 • It’s boring and old advice but READ THE QUESTION (and then answer all the elements).
 Points are often allocated for addressing each element of the question.
 If you make a brilliant effort at answering 60% of the question but ignore the other 40%, someone who made a mediocre attempt at all the elements of the question may well outscore you.

-• If you’d like a winning team on your side for your next award application, let us know ASAP.
+• If you’d like a winning team on your side for your next award application, let us know over at Anna Dixon Consulting.
 We only take one client per category, per award.
 You don’t want to miss out on a spot if you’re serious about getting help.
 If you’d like us to keep an eye out for the right award for you, let us know and we’ll keep our eyes peeled for opportunities.

 Budget doesn’t stretch to having us write the application?
 We can have a brainstorm session with you via video call and smash out the content ideas.
 Alternatively we can review your application and give you tips to tighten up your story.